-The study identifies the alternative plan which best addresses the problems and opportunities for navigation at Tacoma Harbor while satisfying all environmental and engineering criteria.
-The scope of the feasibility study involves analysis of existing conditions, identifying opportunities for improvement, preparing economic analyses of alternatives, identifying environmental impacts, and analyzing the National Economic Development (NED) plan.
+The study identifies the alternative plan, which best addresses the problems and opportunities for navigation at Tacoma Harbor while satisfying all environmental and engineering criteria.
+The feasibility study's scope involves an analysis of existing conditions, identifying opportunities for improvement, preparing economic analyses of alternatives, identifying environmental impacts, and analyzing the National Economic Development (NED) plan.
 The purpose of potential improvements is to achieve transportation cost savings by increasing potential efficiencies for PPX containerships on the Blair Waterway.